Nvidia (NVDA): New Buy Recommendation for This Technology Giant

-In a report released today, Christopher Rolland from Susquehanna reiterated a Buy rating on Nvidia (NVDA), with a price target of $610.00.
-The company’s shares closed last Wednesday at $537.15, close to its 52-week high of $589.07.
+In a report released today, Rajvindra Gill from Needham assigned a Buy rating to Nvidia (NVDA), with a price target of $700.00.
+The company’s shares closed last Tuesday at $518.31.

-According to TipRanks.com, Rolland is a top 100 analyst with an average return of 18.5% and a 72.2% success rate.
-Rolland covers the Technology sector, focusing on stocks such as Advanced Micro Devices, NXP Semiconductors, and Power Integrations.
+According to TipRanks.com, Gill is a 4-star analyst with an average return of 4.1% and a 58.7% success rate.
+Gill covers the Technology sector, focusing on stocks such as Sequans Communications S A, Everspin Technologies, and Smart Global Holdings.

-Currently, the analyst consensus on Nvidia is a Strong Buy with an average price target of $590.17, representing a 9.6% upside.
-In a report issued on November 11, Oppenheimer also assigned a Buy rating to the stock with a $600.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Nvidia with a $599.37 average price target, implying a 14.0% upside from current levels.
+In a report issued on November 12, Merrill Lynch also reiterated a Buy rating on the stock with a $650.00 price target.

 See today’s analyst top recommended stocks >>